About the School of Health Sciences

 The School of Health Sciences at City, University of London, is a world-leading centre for healthcare education and applied healthcare research.

 Based in central London, the School offers state-of-the-art clinical skills facilities, academic excellence and a diverse student body - from those taking their first steps in healthcare to practitioners with many years' experience in their field - to create an exciting and innovative learning environment.

-City was ranked 1st in London and 2nd in the UK for Professional Health Care Courses and 2nd in London for Nursing and Midwifery - 2018 Guardian University Guide.
+City was ranked 1st in London and 2nd in the UK for health professions and 2nd in London for Nursing and Midwifery - 2018 Guardian University Guide.

 - Health Management and Policy